ASD-Blueprint/desktop.gov.au/patterns/avd.md

 User profiles and personalisation enable users to configure an application or desktop setting and have that setting retained the next time they login or roam to another computer.
 This is extremely important when using a virtual desktop, as the local Windows profile is generally always not present for each new virtual desktop login, this can impede the user performance as it can increase user login times and cause issues with applications missing configuration on virtual desktop sessions.

-Each user group, regardless of the required level of personalisation, should have a profile that determines how the user’s settings will or will not persist across sessions.
+Each user group, regardless of the required level of personalisation, should have a profile that determines how the user's settings will or will not persist across sessions.
 Part of the profile configuration includes folder redirection to better optimise the profile.

 Microsoft includes several standard options for user profiles, or personalisation.
 Alternatively, technologies such as Microsoft UE-V and FSLogix, can be used to address user profile and personalisation requirements.
 If no user profile is configured, a desktop local profile is used, which is seldom optimal.